 This idea isn't new

 Because abusers are great at feigning repentance and enlisting allies among clergy, an abuser's supposed repentance should be cautiously evaluated and stress-tested over time, just as Joseph tested his brothers’ repentance before reconciling with them.
 Repentance is not mere words, it should be demonstrated in changed attitudes and behavior.
-I have a Checklist for Repentance on my website which can help here.
+Please refer to my Checklist for Repentance.

 Church leaders should always check with the victim to know how she sees her abuser's demonstrations of reformation, whether she thinks he is really reforming or just feigning it.
 This principle has been followed for years by best-practice secular programs which run behavior change groups for abusers.
 Clergy who are assessing an abuser's repentance need to follow the same protocol: they should consult with the victim at all stages.